-Every attribute has a current value which is initialized to its corresponding default value as explained below.
-The macro \psset can temporarily change it to another current value, which is used until next change.
-For example, one can change the line width by saying: \psset(width=1).
+Every attribute has a current value which is first initialized to its corresponding default value.
+The macro \figset can temporarily set another current value, which is used until next change.
+For example, one can change the line width by saying: \figset(width=1).

-To get back to the default value, one can use \psset (called with the name of the default value) or \psreset which resets to their default value all the attributes related to a particular keyword, for example \psset(width=\defaultwidth) or \psreset{first}.
+To get back to the default value, one can use \figset, called with the generic value default, for example \figset(width=default), or \figreset which resets to their default value all the attributes related to a particular keyword, for example \figreset{general}.